kevinalencarr/find-a-band/README.md

 ### 5. Create methods added
 Methods to create new *bands* and *ads* are now functional.

+### 6. Photo upload added
+Used Cloudinary to enable photo upload while creating new *bands* and *ads*.
+Settings were stored with user-secrets.
+Still needs to config image sizes and crops.

 # Tools used

 - Visual Studio 2022, as IDE